Bayesiano-creator/run-access-remote-JN/README.md

 ![remote](https://user-images.githubusercontent.com/77857908/236706368-50b3a7a3-771b-44a4-ae21-8415e363761f.png)

 Once the port forwarding has been created and saved, you can double click on it to turn it On/Off.
-If it's on, visit http://localhost: ```<LOCAL-JN-PORT>``` and you'll be able to use the Jupyter Notebook server, as long as it still be running in the remote server.
+If it's on, visit localhost:```<LOCAL-JN-PORT>``` on your local machine and you'll be able to use the Jupyter Notebook server, as long as it still be running in the remote server.